CogWorksBWSI/GitPracticeRepo/README.md

 ### Merging to the Master Branch OR Pull Requests
 You've now edited your code on your seperate branch and it was successful!
 Time to merge back into the master branch.
 If you're working on your **own code**, you can just merge back to the master branch with no trouble.
 However, if you're working on **code with others** you'll want to make a pull request instead.

+Pull requests are done through GitHub itself and not through Git.
+In your repository, at the top of the page you will see a tab that says "Pull requests" where you can make a new pull request.
+Pull requests are useful especially on larger/critical projects where every commit needs to be verified before being added to the code.

 #### Merging to the Master Branch
 First, we switch back to the master branch: